github/docs/content/github/getting-started-with-github/exploring-projects-on-github/saving-repositories-with-stars.md

 ![Searching through stars](/assets/images/help/stars/stars_search_bar.png)

-You can use the search bar on {% data variables.explore.your_stars_page %} to quickly find repositories and topics you've starred.
+You can use the search bar on your {% data variables.explore.your_stars_page %} to quickly find repositories and topics you've starred.
 The search bar only searches based on the name of a repository or topic, and not on any other qualifiers (such as the size of the repository or when it was last updated).

 ### Sorting and filtering stars